antoniog11/antoniog11.github.io/_posts/2022-09-08-writing-is-distillation.md

 title: Writing is Distillation
 tags:
 - writing
-tagline: Words are, of course, the most powerful drug used by mankind — Rudyard Kipling
+excerpt: Words are, of course, the most powerful drug used by mankind — Rudyard Kipling
 date: 2022-09-08 13:04 -0700
 author_profile: false
 ---